SpindlySpider/UoP-AI-CW/nn/NN_documentations.md

 **Optimisers**:
 - Adam adapts per-parameter learning rates, theoretically better for complex loss landscapes
 - Gradient descent simpler but requires well-tuned global learning rate
-- **Our finding**: Gradient decent is superior with proper tuning, despite Adam's theoretical advantages
+- **Our finding**: Although Adam has more oscillations it achieves a lower loss compared to gradient descent so we ended up using it.

 **Learning Rate**:
 - Higher Learning Rate (0.1): Faster convergence but risks divergence
 - Lower Learning Rate (0.001): More stable but slower
-- **0.01**: Sweet spot for GD on this problem
+- **0.001**: Sweet spot for Adam on this problem

 ---